Monitor ingestion data

 Latency, service quota, and limits

-• Data Refresh: Information on the Health Hub and Data Ingestion dashboards refreshes approximately every 15 minutes.
+• Data Refresh: The information on the Health Hub and Data Ingestion dashboards refreshes approximately every 15 minutes.

 Error remediation